 • Sharpening the mind, providing tranquillity, energy and vitality

 • Promoting weight loss, reducing swelling and water retention

 Some tips for your Ayurvedic cleanse:

 - To help loosen deep seated toxins, Ayurveda recommends drinking one or two teaspoons of ghee dissolved in hot water in the early morning on an empty stomach.
 If you are Vata type, add a pinch of Himalayan rock salt, Pitta types should just have plain ghee, and Kapha types a pinch of ginger.
-This will help the process but you can also do the diet without these herbs- its so simple.
+This will help the process but you can also do the diet without this- its so simple.

 - Throughout the rest of the day eat only mung bean soup and nothing else!
 You can eat as much as you need to satisfy your appetite, and once the previous meal has been digested.
 This means leaving 3-4 hours in between each meal, waiting for genuine hunger to appear (not boredom!)

 - Make up a fresh batch for each day, re heating only as much as you need for each meal so the meal is as full of prana (energy) as possible.
 For work and eating out, I find a food thermos works very well if you don’t have a kitchen at work.
 Buy a large one and you can even fit 3 meals in it for busy days.
 Try not to use a microwave- click for an earlier post on microwaves.

-- If you feel like a little variety, you can also add green leafy vegetables, pumpkin or courgettes to the mung soup, or make a completely vegetable soup and have this for one of the meals per day.
+- If you feel like a little variety, you can also add green leafy vegetables (spinach, chard, kale), pumpkin or courgettes to the mung soup, or make a completely vegetable soup and have this for one of the meals per day.

-- If you are feeling weak or very hungry you can eat a little brown or white rice with the soup (well cooked) at lunch time, or even a rice cake if you are on the go.
+- If you are feeling weak or very hungry you can eat a little brown or white rice with the soup (well cooked) at lunch time, or even an emergency rice cake if you are on the go.